curl/everything-curl/cmdline/variables.md

 using `=content` or `@file` like shown above.

-Example: get the `USER` environment variable into the URL, which fails if there is no such environment varwiable:
+Example: get the `USER` environment variable into the URL, which fails if there is no such environment variable:

     --variable %USER
     --expand-url = "https://example.com/api/{{USER}}/method"